nloyola/bbweb/documentation/Development.md

 ## Server

-To generate the documentationt from the server source code, run the following command:
+To generate the documentation from the server source code, run the following command:

 ```sh
 sbt doc